roberts/standard/README.md

 # Drew Roberts Contract Standard

 This repository is for updating & explaining the features of my Contract Standard for ERC-20 Tokens.
 The contract is designed for optimizing performance of long-term Ethereum token projects on Mainnet or a Layer 2.
 It removes all concern from token holders of nefarious behavior as there are no functions even available that could be misused by the project.
-The ultimate goal is to encourage transaction volume at launch and subsequent accumalation of tokens into the hands of long-term supporters of the project, fostering a strong community.
+The ultimate goal is to encourage transaction volume at launch and subsequent accumulation of tokens into the hands of long-term supporters of the project, fostering a strong community.

 I believe in the Web3 Ethos of "Don't Trust, Verify" and have been in the industry for over a decade and will remain for decades to come.
 As such, creating long-term relationships with project founders and their teams is of utmost importance to me.
 I value transparency & creating a Win-Win Situation for all parties, especially token holders.
 If I am the developer of a project, you can expect the following commitment from me and the team.